-A FORMER Kremlin official tells an interesting story of his encounter with two prominent exiled South African political leaders in the late 80s just before the unbanning of the liberation movements.
+A FORMER Kremlin official tells an interesting story of his encounter with two prominent. exiled South African political leaders in the late '80s just before the unbanning of the liberation movements.

-Chris Hani, then a powerful figure within the banned SACP, was on holiday with his family in Moscow when he encountered the official, with whom he was well acquainted.
-Asked by the Kremlin official just how long he thought they would remain outside South Africa as exiles fighting for liberation, Hani replied perhaps another 10 years.
+Chris Hani, then a powerful figure within the banned South African Communist Party, was on holiday with his family in Moscow when he encountered the official with whom he was well acquainted.
+Asked by the Kremlin official just how long he thought they would remain outside South Africa as exiles fighting for liberation.
+Hani replied that perhaps another 10 years.

-A few days later in Moscow still, the same official met Thabo Mbeki - then a close confidant of ANC President Oliver Tambo - and asked him the same question.
-Mbeki responded that he thought an unbanning of liberation movements in South Africa would perhaps happen in a year or two.
+A few days later in Moscow still, the same official met Thabo Mbeki - then a close confidant of ANC president Oliver Tambo - and asked him the same question, Mbeki responded that he thought an unbanning of liberation movements in South Africa would perhaps happen in a year or two.

-History, of course, proved Mbeki right and he went on to become the second democratically elected President of South Africa.
-Had the lethal shot of a right-wing lunatic not ended Hani's life in 1993, we would have been witness to how his political fortunes would have turned post democracy.
+History, of course, proved Mbeki right and he went on to become the second democratically elected president of South Africa.
+Had the lethal shot of a right-wing lunatic not ended Hani's life in 1993, we would have been witness to how his political fortunes would have turned after democracy.

-This analogy paints a stark picture of how the SACP, despite being in alliance with ANC all these years, has often been treated as the unwanted stepchild.
+This analogy paints a stark picture of how

-History shows that as far back as 1987, Mbeki was involved in clandestine talks with representatives of the apartheid regime about a possible unbanning of the liberation movements and how a new South Africa would take shape.
+the South African Communist Party, despite being in alliance with ANC all these years, has often been treated as the unwanted stepchild.
+History shows that as far back as 1987 Mbeki. was involved in clandestine talks with representatives of the apartheid regime about a possible unbanning of the liberation movements and how a new South Africa would take shape.